 Watch this awesome video above!
 This is called anterior drawer sign.
 This orthopedic tests is used in pets and people to diagnose ACL/CCL tears.
 Notice how the knee flows freely back and forth.
 This is NOT supposed to happen.
 Ligaments act as "check" mechanisms to make sure the bones don't slip and slide across each other.

 What is common management?

-I have an easy to remember rule: If your dog has LESS than a 25% tear and if your pet weighs LESS than 25lbs, the problem is NOT surgical.
+I have an easy to remember rule: If your dog has LESS than a 25% tear or if your pet weighs LESS than 25lbs, the problem is NOT surgical.

 Many times, CCL tears will heal if treated diligently and correctly.
 Unfortunately, they take A LONG time to heal because ligaments have very poor blood supply.
 I find many pets do great with weight loss, rehabilitative exercises, supplementation, and biomechanical corrections (whether through bracing, adjustments, or both.)

 A really great place to start is weight loss.
 Ask your vet about how to get your pet down to a healthy weight.
 Once this has been achieved, you can look into doggy rehab!
 (At the end of this blog, I will post my favorite go to exercises!)

 Larger breed dogs that are further along should look into supportive bracing if they cannot afford surgery.
 I like these kinds of braces as they allow for the most air flow and best support compared to others on the market.
 A good brace will run you anywhere from $200-600 but is well worth the investment if you cannot afford an expensive surgery.

 If surgery is not an option, physical therapy is a great go to.
 Many pets do well with strengthening the muscles surrounding the knee to take strain off of the damaged ligaments